microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/user-chat-userScopeTeamsAppInstallation.md

 ## Optional query parameters

-This method supports the $filter, $select, and $expand [OData query parameters](/graph/query-parameters) to help customize the response.
+This method supports the $select [OData query parameters](/graph/query-parameters) to help customize the response.

 ## Request headers